10 Mukhi Rudraksha: Benefits, Price & Complete Wearing Guide (All Graha Protection)

 This metaphor captures the 10 Mukhi's unique value proposition precisely.

 In real life, you buy insurance not because you expect a specific disaster but because you want comprehensive coverage against the unexpected.
-You may never face a fire, a theft, or a medical emergency — but the policy protects you regardless.
-You do not need to predict which specific catastrophe will occur; the coverage handles all of them.
+You may never face a fire, a theft, or a medical emergency, but the policy protects you regardless.
+You do not need to predict which specific catastrophe will occur.
+The coverage handles all of them.

 This makes it the ideal Rudraksha for three specific scenarios: